saurabhp75/saurabhp75.github.io/_notes/docker.md

 ```

 ### Multistep docker builds
-- step 1: output build folder using a base image
+- step 1: Output build folder using a base image
-- step 2 : serve build folder using nginx and another base image.
+- step 2: Serve build folder using nginx and another base image.

-### specifying phases in Dockerfile
+### Specifying phases in Dockerfile
 ```yaml
 FROM node:alpine as builder
 ```